 West Auburn is unique in the Auburn School District as the alternative high school.
 West Auburn provides a variety of educational options/programs for students who may have been unsuccessful in past school experiences.
-These programs include a traditional comprehensive Day School; Learning Center, a computer based program which functions as a school within a school; Virginia Cross Native Education Center on the Muckleshoot Reservation; and Virtual, an online learning educational programs using APEX.
+These programs include a traditional comprehensive Day School; Learning Center, Virginia Cross Native Education Center on the Muckleshoot Reservation; Open Doors Program in partnership with Green River Collage, and an online learning educational program.